WNDU-TV

 WNDU-TV (channel 16) is a television station in South Bend, Indiana, United States, affiliated with NBC.
-It is owned by Gray Television alongside Elkhart-licensed Heroes & Icons affiliate WSJV (channel 28).
-Both stations share studios on the campus of WNDU-TV's founding owner the University of Notre Dame along State Road 933 on South Bend's north side, while WNDU-TV's transmitter is located southeast of the St. Joseph County Fairgrounds on the city's south side.
+Owned by Gray Media, it maintains studios on the campus of the University of Notre Dame, the station's founding owner, along State Road 933 on South Bend's north side; its transmitter is located southeast of the St. Joseph County Fairgrounds on the city's south side.

 The station's studios also house production facilities for the syndicated agricultural news programs AgDay and U.S. Farm Report, the former of which is broadcast locally by WNDU-TV; WNDU-TV's weather department provides the forecasts seen on those shows.

 History

-The station first signed on the air on July 15, 1955, originally broadcasting on UHF channel 46.
-WNDU-TV was owned by the Michiana Television Corporation, a subsidiary of the University of Notre Dame.
+The station first signed on the air on July 15, 1955, as a project of Notre Dame president Theodore Hesburgh, originally broadcasting on UHF channel 46.
+WNDU-TV was owned by the Michiana Telecasting Corporation, a subsidiary of the University of Notre Dame.
 The station took its call letters from WNDU radio (1490 AM and 92.9 FM, now WNDV-FM), which were also owned by the university until 1998.
-However, like its radio sisters, it operated as a full-fledged commercial station rather than a non-profit public broadcaster (which is standard, and much like fellow NBC affiliate KOMU-TV in Columbia, Missouri was and still is; after WNDU-TV was sold, this left KOMU and WVUA-CD/WVUA in Tuscaloosa, Alabama as the only commercial TV stations owned by a university).
-In 1957, to much fanfare, WNDU-TV moved to UHF channel 16.
+However, like its radio sisters, it operated as a full-fledged commercial station rather than a non-profit public broadcaster (which is standard, and much like fellow NBC affiliate KOMU-TV in Columbia, Missouri, was and still is; after WNDU-TV was sold, this left KOMU and WVUA-CD/WVUA in Tuscaloosa, Alabama, as the only commercial TV stations owned by a university).
+On September 29, 1957, to much fanfare, WNDU-TV moved to UHF channel 16.

 The station immediately took the NBC affiliation from WSJV (channel 28) and has been with the network ever since.
 WNDU-TV's early broadcast schedule included programs like Romper Room and the first local telecast of a Notre Dame football game.
 WNDU aired the children's program Sesame Street from 1970 until February 1974, when non-commercial PBS member station WNIT (channel 34) signed on the air.
 From 1967 to 1986, WNDU aired Beyond Our Control, a locally produced sketch comedy program, which was presented as part of the station's involvement in the Junior Achievement program.

 The studio at State Road 933 and Dorr Road opened in 1982.

 On October 18, 1995, as a result of the affiliation changes in the South Bend market, WSJV switched to Fox (it disaffiliated from Fox in 2016 and is now a primary Heroes & Icons-affiliated station) and W58BT signed on as an ABC affiliate; it eventually became WBND.
 WNDU was one of the two stations that retained its network affiliation (the other was WSBT-TV, which retained its affiliation with CBS).